 It is important that employers adhere to the guidance and rules, and establish employment and health and safety law obligations during these challenging times.

 For some businesses, the process may be coupled with some re-organisation, and possible redundancies if they are not able to continue as they were prior to lockdown.
 Business owners may find it useful to also read Coronavirus: What employers need to know.
-Businesses may find that un-furloughing staff, which is a new concept, proves more challenging than the process of agreeing with staff that they be furloughed.
+Businesses may find that un-furloughing staff, proves more challenging than the process of agreeing with staff that they be furloughed.

 Key considerations are likely to include: